bloominstituteoftechnology/Relational-Databases/README.md

 You can always search quickly by primary key.

+### Foreign Keys

-If a key refers to a primary key in another table, it is called a *foreign key*.
+If a key refers to a primary key in another table, it is called a *foreign key* (abbreviated "FK").
 You are not allowed to make changes to the database that would cause the foreign key to refer to a non-existent record.

 The database uses this to maintain *referential integrity*.